 Marital relations are prohibited on an onat perishah in order to minimize the risk that menstruation could begin during intercourse, causing an inadvertent violation of the laws of niddah.
 Other forms of affection are permitted; each couple should use common sense in deciding what’s appropriate.
 There is a custom in some communities to refrain from hugging and kissing.
 Additional restrictions that apply when the wife is a niddah (harchakot) do not apply on an onat perishah.

-During the onat perishah, the woman must check whether she has begun to menstruate as anticipated.
+During each onat perishah, a woman must check whether she has begun to menstruate as anticipated.
 Because she becomes niddah as soon as blood exits the uterus into the vaginal canal, even before it leaves her body, she may not rely on an external inspection alone.
-Minimally, she must perform at least one internal examination (bedikah) at some point during the onat perishah.
+She needs to perform at least one internal examination (bedikah) at some point during the onat perishah.
 Some women do two bedikot (beginning and end) or three (beginning, middle and end), but if the examinations are painful, or if the irritation could itself lead to a problematic bedikah, then one is sufficient.

 Each onat perishah lasts for one onah, either daytime or night-time, corresponding to the beginning of the previous menstrual period.
 For example, a woman who began menstruating on the 15th of Nisan at night will observe an onat perishah on the 15th of Iyar at night.